Lothje/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## The interval with the most avarage steps is 835 with the avarge number of steps 206.1698
+## The interval with the most avarage steps is 835 with the avarge number of steps 206
 ```

+The interval with the most avarage steps is 835 with the avarage number of steps 206.17.

 ## E. Imputing missing values

 ### 1.Total number of missing values in the dataset for steps.